cosmicjs/react-graphql-blog/BestPracticeBlogPost.md

 If you're making a static site, or anything else, with CosmicJS get in touch on our Slack or Twitter, we'd love to see what you're making.

 This post was written by [Codogo](https://consulting.codogo.io), an award-winning digital agency with a passion for creating amazing digital experiences.
-Keep an eye out for our next post, on best practice for making a CosmicJS site using React and GraphQL.